eic/epic-analysis/README.md

 # Setup and Dependencies

-## Delphes
+## Option 1: Use the Singularity image

+- To minimize setup effort, and provide a consistent development environment, a Singularity (Docker) image is available, which contains all the dependencies pre-built
+  - First run `container/install.sh` to download and build the Singularity image
+    - With no arguments, a usage guide will be printed
+    - Default image file location is `container/img/`
+    - Note that the image size is about 2 GB
+    - Images are hosted on [Docker Hub](https://hub.docker.com/repository/docker/cjdilks/largex-eic)
+  - Then run `container/shell.sh` to start a shell in the container
+  - Proceed with the **Building** section below (`source env.sh; make`)

+## Option 2: Setup your own environment

+- The other option is to manually set up your environment, by downloading and/or building all of the necessary dependencies
+- Once you have all the dependencies, proceed with the **Building** section below

+### Dependencies

+- **ROOT**: prefer v6.24.02 or later
+- **Delphes**:
   - the analysis is capable of reading `delphes` fast simulation output, and also provides a simple wrapper for `delphes` to help keep input `hepmc` and output `root` files organized
     - it is not required to use the `delphes` wrapper, but `delphes` libraries are needed for the analysis of fast simulation data
   - first, make sure you have a build of `delphes` somewhere, preferably in a separate directory
   - set environment variables before doing anything, so this repository knows where your `delphes` build is: `source env.sh /path/to/delphes/repository`
     - if you do not specify a path to `delphes` repository, it will use a default path given in `env.sh`; it is useful to edit this default path for your own convenience
     - it will also symlink `delphes` external code, so analysis macros will not complain

 ## Building

-- build analysis code with `make` (environment variables must be set first, see above)
+- Build analysis code with `make` (environment variables must be set first, see above)
-  - it requires a `root` build as well as `delphes`
+  - It requires a `root` build as well as `delphes`
-  - all classes are found in the `src/` directory
+  - All classes are found in the `src/` directory

 ## Quick Start